KvngBleach/Security-/markdown.md

 * Security Policies: Security policies that clearly outline the disciplinary consequences of violating cybersecurity best practices can discourage employees from showing a lax attitude towards cybersecurity.

-## Corrective Controls are able to take an action from one state to another.
-This is where fail open and fail closed controls are addressed.
+## Corrective Controls

+</table> Once inside your network, threat actors are likely to cause severe damage, impacting your IT resources’ confidentiality, integrity, and availability.
+They can encrypt files, install spyware, steal data, and whatnot.

+Corrective controls are used to reverse the damage caused by a security incident after it happened.
+The objective of corrective controls is to get things back to normal as soon as possible.

+Here are key examples of corrective controls.

 * Antivirus Software: After an infection occurs, antivirus programs can scan the device, quarantine infected files, and restore the system to a secure state.